The best headphones and earbuds with noise-canceling

 Sony chose not to tweak or alter the sound signature, so the same bass-heavy sound comes through.
 It can sometimes drown out the mids and highs, but Sony's Connect app has a trusty equalizer you can use to offset that.
 It also has a "clear bass" slider to affect the overall thump of the bass itself.
 With those tools, you can make these headphones sound more to your preference.

-Now that the WH-1000XM4 are Sony's flagship, look for the WH-1000XM3 to eventually drop in price and become a more value option.
+Now that the WH-1000XM4 are Sony's flagship, look for the WH-1000XM3 to eventually drop in price and become more of a value option.
 Sony's noise-canceling tech has been so good that you can even find it crammed into wireless earbuds.

 Pros: